GoogleChrome/web.dev/src/site/content/en/blog/media-session/index.md

 ### Seek backward / forward

-The  "seekbackward" action user intent moves the media playback time backward by a short period while "seekforward" moves the media playback time forward by a short period.
+The "seekbackward" action indicates that the user wants to moves the media playback time backward by a short period while "seekforward" indicates a desire to move the media playback time forward by a short period.
 In both cases, a short period means a few seconds.

 The `seekOffset` value provided in the action handler is the time in seconds to move the media playback time by.
 If it is not provided (e.g. `undefined`), then